 The main treatment option is the use of anti-inflammatory drugs such as corticosteroid methylprednisolone.
 The goal of treatment is to reduce inflammation in the central nervous system.
 If the steroid treatment fails, plasmapheresis or intravenous immunoglobulin therapy is the second option.

 Applying for and claiming compensation from the NVICP is complex and could take a long time to complete, and legal assistance during this process is highly recommended.
-At Sedaka Associates, we help clients apply for vaccine injury-related compensation by providing legal advice, preparing the necessary documentation, and navigating the complex legal framework.
+Our Vaccine Injury Lawyers at Sadaka Law can help.
+Call us today 1-800-810-3457, we want to hear your story.